jonathanelscpt/ciscocucmapi/README.md

 ### Connector Environment Variables

- The following env vars are supported for easy of use:
+ The following env vars are supported for ease of use:

  - `AXL_USERNAME`
  - `AXL_PASSWORD`